 - 1. The Default Gateway must be set to the IP address of the Wireless Router.
-To set this: - Click the Advanced button on the screen above. - On the following screen, click the Add button in the Gateways panel, and enter the Wireless Router's IP address, as shown in Error!
-Reference source not found. below. - If necessary, use the Up button to make the Wireless Router the first entry in the Gateways list.
+To set this: - Click the Advanced button on the screen above. - On the following screen, click the Add button in the Gateways panel, and enter the Wireless Router's IP address, as shown below. - If necessary, use the Up button to make the Wireless Router the first entry in the Gateways list.